Name of Contest:

 - To prepare individuals and teams to competitively participate in the State FFA Forestry Competition.

 Contestants must come prepared to work in adverse weather conditions, since the contest will be conducted regardless of weather.
-Contestants are advised to bring jackets, rain gear, and adequate footwear.
+This event is held in an unheated facility.
+Students are advised to dress warmly.

 - General Knowledge Examination (50 points) consisting of 50 multiple choice questions.
 A period of 50 minutes will be allowed for this phase.
 Each question is worth one point.